StevenAccardo/ts-node-express-postrgressql-to-do-server/README.md

 # basic-express-api-boilerplate

-Contains a basic boilerplate for an express REST API which includes.
+Contains a basic boilerplate for an express REST API which includes:

 1. ES module type.
 2. Routes, Controllers, Middleware, and Models directories.